 Escaped terror suspect Daniel Abed Khalife arrested as police tackle him off bike

-Former soldier in custody three days hours after escaping Wandsworth prison
+Former soldier in custody three days hours after escaping from Wandsworth prison

-Plain-clothed officer pulled Daniel Khalife off bicycle during arrest, police say
+Plainclothes officer pulled Daniel Khalife off bicycle during arrest, police say

-A terror suspect who escaped from prison by strapping himself to the underside of a delivery lorry has been caught after being tackled off a bike by a police officer – ending a three-day hunt.
+A terror suspect who escaped from prison by strapping himself to the underside of a delivery lorry has been caught after being tackled off his bike on a towpath by a police officer.

-Daniel Abed Khalife, a 21-year-old former soldier, who escaped HMP Wandsworth on Wednesday, was arrested on suspicion of being unlawfully at large and being an escaped prisoner.
+Daniel Abed Khalife, 21, a former soldier who fled HMP Wandsworth on Wednesday, was arrested on suspicion of being unlawfully at large and being an escaped prisoner.

-He was spotted by the plainclothes counterterrorism officer just before 11am on Saturday in west London, about 12 miles away from where he fled, and is now in police custody, the Metropolitan Police said.
+He was spotted by the plainclothes counterterrorism officer just before 11am on Saturday in northwest London, about 12 miles from where he fled, and is now in police custody, the Metropolitan Police said.
 Khalife was found with the bike, a sleeping bag and a cool bag full of food.

-The hunt for Khalife began when Wandsworth prison sounded the alarm that one of its inmates was on the loose at 7.50am on Wednesday morning.
-The Bidfood lorry under which Khalife is believed to have strapped himself, left the prison at 7.32am.
+The hunt for Khalife began when Wandsworth prison sounded the alarm that one of its inmates was on the loose at 7.50am on Wednesday.
+The Bidfood lorry under which Khalife is believed to have strapped himself left the prison at 7.32am.
 Across the next three days, more than 150 Met Police officers worked “at pace around the clock” as they received more than 100 calls from the public, offered a £20,000 reward for information, and slowly closed in on Khalife.

 Describing the investigation as “extremely complicated”, with a lot of police activity being led by intelligence, counterterrorism boss Commander Dominic Murphy said the search for Khalife “really gathered momentum” from Friday afternoon, with the number of calls the force received from the public increasing “substantially” overnight and into the early hours of Saturday morning.

-What followed was an intelligence-led search of a home in the borough of Richmond at around 2am.
+What followed was an intelligence-led search of a home in the borough of Richmond at around 2am on Saturday.
 While that search was happening, multiple other reports came in from members of the public of sightings of Khalife in the Richmond and Chiswick areas of west London.

 Consequently, armed officers, police dogs and helicopters descended on the quiet, leafy area of Chiswick on Saturday morning.
 Cars were stopped and inspected, residents were asked for their IDs, and a police boat patrolled the River Thames nearby, while there were reports of gardens being searched.